San Francisco United Democratic Club

 Section 2.
 Affiliation

 The San Francisco United Democratic Club (“Club”) shall be affiliated with the San Francisco Democratic Party (“SFDCCC”) and the California Democratic Party (“CDP”).
-The Club shall charter in accordance with SFDCCC Bylaws and Policies, and with the CDP in order to be eligible Pre-Endorsement Conference Participation.
+The Club shall charter in accordance with SFDCCC Bylaws and Policies, and with the CDP in order to be eligible for Pre-Endorsement Conference Participation.

 Section 3.
 Purpose